gainwell-ohio/spbm/docs/UPDL and Supporting Documents/ePA Question Sets/gastro_anti-emetics.md

 <td>1004</td>
 <td></td>
 <td>Select</td>
-<td>Is the request for any of the following products: generic mesalamine ER capsule 500 mg, brand Uceris foam, generic budesonide foam?</td>
+<td>Is the request for any of the following agents: Aprepitant 80 mg, Aprepitant TriPac, or Doxylamine/Pyridoxine?</td>
 <td>Y</td>
 <td>1005</td>
 </tr>